Opulinks-Tech/OPL1000A1-SDK/Demo/README.md

 Please refer "OPL1000-Demo-tcp-client-guide.pdf" to know detailed information of how to build image file and execute demo.

-# AP_Connection
+# current_measure

 This demo provides users with a quick method to measure power consumption of OPL1000 with different options.
 By this demonstration user can

 1. Configure and update the parameters of  wpa2_station project with special requirements
-2. Download m3.bin file for measuring power consumption of OPL1000 with different configurations.
+2. Download opl1000.bin file for measuring power consumption of OPL1000 with different configurations.

-Please refer to readme.md file in ap_connection folder for more information of how to use it.
+Please refer to "readme.md" and "OPL1000-Demo-low-power-current-measure-guide.pdf" files in current_measure folder for more information of how to use it.